-The distance-calibrated and reddening-corrected color-magnitude diagram (CMD) of Sgr is shown in Figure~\ref{fig:members_CMD}.
-A prominent Red Giant Branch (RGB) climbs the CMD with its tip at $G_0 \sim -3.2$.
-Together with a conspicuous horizontal branch (HB), visible at $G_0 \sim 0.5$, this shows the presence of mixed stellar populations with ages spanning intermediate to old, and metallicities spanning [Fe/H] = $-0.5$ to $<-2$, consistent with our understanding of the Sgr populations.
-MW stars are distributed mostly between $0 < (G_{BP} - G_{RP})_0 < 2$ forming two vertical plumes.
+The distance-calibrated and reddening-corrected CMD of Sgr is shown in Figure~\ref{fig:members_CMD}.
+A prominent RGB climbs the CMD with its tip at $G_0 \sim -3.2$.
+Together with a conspicuous HB, visible at $G_0 \sim 0.5$, this shows the presence of mixed stellar populations with ages spanning intermediate to old and metallicities spanning [Fe/H] = $-0.5$ to $<-2$, consistent with our understanding of the Sgr populations.
+The MW stars are distributed mostly in the range $0 < (G_{BP} - G_{RP})_0 < 2$, forming two vertical plumes.

 Stars from both training samples are also included in the CMD.
-Member RR-Lyrae stars from the distance training sample (blue dots) were calibrated using their true distance ($y_\mathrm{true}$).
+Member RR Lyrae stars from the distance training sample (blue dots) were calibrated using their true distance ($y_\mathrm{true}$).
 Stars from the $\vlos$ training sample (red dots), on the other hand, were calibrated using their predicted distances ($y_\mathrm{pred}$).
-The agreement between the three samples is very good, e.g., the tip of the RGB coincides for the main sample and for the $\vlos$ training sample, and the RR-Lyrae stars lie in the HB, as expected.
-The dispersion observed for the RR-Lyrae in $G_0$ is due to their brightness variability and the different reddening maps used to calibrate their distance.
+The agreement between the three samples is very good, e.g., the location of tip of the RGB coincides for the main sample and for the $\vlos$ training sample, and the RR Lyrae stars lie in the HB, as expected.
+The dispersion observed for the RR Lyrae stars in $G_0$ is due to their brightness variability and the different reddening maps used to calibrate their distance.
 These errors are averaged out by the KNR model in the main sample.

-\section{Sagittarius bulk dynamics}
+\section{Sagittarius Bulk Dynamics}

-\subsection{Sagittarius in the sky}
+\subsection{Sagittarius in the Sky}

-The final selection of member stars is shown in the PMs-parallax space in Figure~\ref{fig:members_pmparallax}.
-The set of stars has its center at $(\pmra, \pmdec, \parallax) = (-2.6924 \pm 0.0006, -1.3713 \pm 0.0005, 0.0176 \pm 0.0003)$, with some correlation between parallax and PMs, which makes necessary the simultaneous fitting of the three variables in order to maximize the members/non-members ratio.
-Our algorithm does a good job rejecting MW stars ($\sim 2.7\times10^6$), while keeping a high fraction of Sgr stars in the sample ($\sim 1.4 \times10^5$).
+The final selection of member stars is shown in the PM-parallax space in Figure~\ref{fig:members_pmparallax}.
+The set of stars has its center at $(\pmra, \pmdec, \parallax) = (-2.6924 \pm 0.0006, -1.3713 \pm 0.0005, 0.0176 \pm 0.0003)$, with some correlation between parallax and PMs, which makes the simultaneous fitting of the three variables necessary in order to maximize the members/nonmembers ratio.
+Our algorithm does a good job rejecting MW stars ($\sim 2.8\times10^6$), while keeping a high fraction of Sgr stars in the sample ($\sim 1.2 \times10^5$).